strayMat/causal-ml-course/slides/event_studies.typ

   == Estimation of the effect of a treatment when data is

-  Aggregated: eg. country-level data such as employment rate, GDP, etc.
+  Aggregated: eg. country-level data such as employment rate, GDP.

   #pause

-  Longitudinal: eg. multiple time periods or repeated cross-sections
+  Longitudinal: eg. multiple time periods or repeated cross-sections.

   #pause